installationperformance / videofilm

 Antigone is played by six players (performers and musicians).
 No one plays the role of Antigone.
 Antigone stands for anti-drasi, a form of reaction to the dynamics of power relations and identity forces towards a paradigm of inter-subjectivity.
 The performers appear to play as to constitute a public body-space exercising freedom, individually-and-collectively while confirming possibilities of reformations: simple actions become art and art becomes an embodiment of democracy.
 Antigone stands for anti-thesis, the moment the common logic is gone, when performers and spectators escape the social reality by entering a somewhere else: a zone of polyphony and desire.
 The artists appear in a state of plurality and transform the space into a reality where the rhythm of being-in-the-world differentiates: a time to slow down and run.

-exercise of free action, 2022
+exercise of free action

 performance, 20 min.

-A collaboration with Konstantina Tsagianni
+with Konstantina Tsagianni

 Exercise of free action is a half-designed live action that follows the open structure of 2 acts: (1). non-conventional warm-up and (2). playing the piano (free improvisation).
 A co-designed live action that affirms collective identity while testing the relational and experimental dimensions of artworking as friendship and as free play.
 The two friends-performers, dressed in identical attire, follow a non-linear warm-up thats leads to a four-hand impovisation as a practice of difference, where movements and sounds awaken the space and the bodies.

-performance, puppet theatre, wooden frame, fabric, transparent plastic screen, 100x150x150cm
+sculptural installation, wooden frame, fabric, transparent plastic screen, 100x150x150cm

-performing: Gaïa Debuchy and Evangelia Danadaki
+performing: Gaïa Debuchy, Evangelia Danadaki